Google halts ads related to abortion referendum in Ireland

-Google will ban all advertisements relating to an upcoming vote on Ireland's abortion law.
+Google will ban all advertisements related to an upcoming vote on Ireland's abortion law.

-On Tuesday, Facebook said it would block foreign spending on ads related to the referendum, saying it's concerned groups outside of the country may try to influence the outcome of the sensitive referendum.
+On Tuesday, Facebook announced that it's blocking foreign spending on ads related to the referendum out of concern that groups outside of the country may try to influence the outcome of the sensitive referendum.
 Google followed with its own announcement on Wednesday.

 But Google's ban goes a step further than Facebook's policy.
-The company will put a moratorium on all referendum-related advertising on its Google search pages as well as on YouTube in an effort to ensure advertising on its site doesn't tip the vote on the controversial topic.
+Google is putting a moratorium on all referendum-related advertising on its Google search pages as well as on YouTube in an effort to ensure advertising on its site doesn't tip the vote on the controversial topic.

 The vote is scheduled for May 25.